Good Fortune - Corporate Headquarters

 Digital Integration

 Good Fortune integrates with digital payment systems, becoming infrastructure.
 The Good Fortune Score determines access to housing, employment, services.
-Escape becomes impossible.
+Nexus data infrastructure enables targeted predatory lending at unprecedented precision.
+Operating outside the system becomes nearly impossible.

 2147